 Recipe FAQs

 Yes, you can.
 I have made it with regular yogurt many times.
-But keep in mind that regular yogurt is thinner, so the dressing won’t be as creamy.
-For a similar texture, strain the yogurt using a muslin cloth or fine sieve for 1 hour to remove excess water.
+But keep in mind that regular yogurt is thinner, so the dressing won't be as creamy.
+For a similar texture, strain the regular yogurt using a muslin cloth or fine sieve for 1 hour to remove excess water from the yogurt.

 Recipe Card